qwfy/dge/README.md

 - Each edge is backed by exactly one RabbitMQ queue, the nodes are consumers of this queue

+- At-least-once delivery is used, meaning that the business code your wrote for the node should be able to handle duplicate messages

 ## An example

 The following graph corresponds to the computation `(2 * x) * (x * x)`: